digiltd/oh-rtd-test/Explanation-of-Sitemaps.md

 Note that charts are rendered by a chart provider.
 By default, openHAB provides a default chart provider which will work with all queryable persistence services.
 Other chart providers can be user to render the chart by changing the `chart:provider=default` configuration in openhab.cfg to the name of the alternative provider.
 Currently, the only alternative is to use the rrd4j provider to render the graphs.

+A few technical constraints and details to be aware of:
+ * When using rrd4j persistence, you must use the everyMinute (60 seconds) logging strategy otherwise rrd4j thinks that there is no data and will not properly draw the charts
+ * Despite the chart refresh option, charts do not appear to refresh properly according to this setting
+ * The visibility of multiple chart objects can be toggled to simulate changing the chart period, and the non-visible chart widgets are NOT generated behind the scenes until it becomes visible.

 #### Element 'Frame'

 Frames are used to create a visually separated area of items.